margaretmz/CVND-Facial-Keypoint-Detection/README.md

 __data_load.py__ : Load and transform data

-__data/__ : Where the training and test data are located.
-Data will be downloaded using Notebook 1.
+__data/__ : Where the training and test data are download

 __saved_model/__ : Where you save the trained PyTorch model

+### Data

+Use *Notebook 1: Loading and Visualizing Data* to download and explore the data for the project.
+In the folder `data` are training and tests set of image/keypoint data, and their respective csv files.

 ## Project Instructions